 - N describes the extent of spread to nearby (regional) lymph nodes.
-Lymph nodes are small bean-shaped collections of immune system cells that are important in fighting infections.
+Lymph nodes are small bean-sized collections of immune system cells to which cancers often spread first.

-- M indicates whether the cancer has spread (metastasized) to other organs of the body.
-(The most common sites of spread are to the lungs, bones, liver, and distant lymph nodes.)
+- M indicates whether the cancer has spread (metastasized) to other parts of the body.
+(The most common sites of spread are to the lungs, bones, liver, brain, and distant lymph nodes.)

 Numbers or letters appear after T, N, and M to provide more details about each of these factors.
 The numbers 0 through 4 indicate increasing severity.
 The letter X means “cannot be assessed because the information is not available.”

 TX: The primary tumor cannot be assessed (information not available).

 T0: No evidence of a primary tumor.

 T1: The tumor is only in the kidney and is no larger than 7 centimeters (cm), or a little less than 3 inches, across

 - T1a: The tumor is 4 cm (about 1½ inches) across or smaller and is only in the kidney.